soniasol/normalisation_training/README.md

   - One column for the normalized lines.

 ## 3. Create the Data Split
-- Use scripts to divide the corpus into appropriate training, validation, and test sets.
+- Use the scripts to divide the corpus into appropriate training, validation, and test sets.
+- In "data" you'll find the final split in the following format :
+  - train.src and train.trg
+  - dev.src and dev.trg
+  - test.src and test.trg

 **Option 1: Split Ratio 70-15-15**